 - Long term employee benefit payables such as gratuity, pension etc

-The differences between current liabilities and non-current liabilities have been detailed below:
+The difference between current liabilities and noncurrent liabilities has been detailed below:

 - Current liabilities are those liabilities which are to be settled within one financial year.